Who doesn't love a Frenchie? These happy-go-lucky pups have huge personalities and offer the best companionship, as they simply love to be around you.

-This anxiety typically occurs when you leave the house and don’t return for hours.
-French bulldogs feel like you may be disappearing forever and will go to extremely lengths to find you again, even if it means that they hurt themselves by accident.
+This anxiety typically occurs when you leave the house and don't return for hours.
+French bulldogs feel like you may be disappearing forever and will go to extreme lengths to find you again, even if it means that they hurt themselves by accident.

 What Your Frenchie Might Do

 - Bark and howl while you're gone